amigavision/AmigaVision/cd32/ReadMe.txt

 ### Previous CD32 Setup

 * If you already had AmigaVision installed, some files like the `Presets`, `Filters` and `Shadow_Masks` will already exist — you can skip these or overwrite them, it doesn't matter, they are identical.
-* If you had the previous CD32 setup, absolutely overwrite the old `CD32.hdf` for this new setup to work.
+* If you had the previous CD32 setup, be sure to overwrite the old `CD32.hdf` for this new setup to work.

-As usual, if in doubt, overwrite.
-Except for your Saves.
+As usual, when in doubt, overwrite. **Except for your save files.**

 ## Upgrading

 As is the case with the main AmigaVision setup, the same goes for this CD32 setup — always do a clean install and replace all the files with the exception of your `CD32-Saves.hdf`.
-We will update config files when needed, so you want the latest version of all the files, even though it might not be obvious what has changed from the directory listing alone.
+Configuration files may change over time, even if it’s not obvious from the folder listing — always replace them to stay up to date.

 ## Adding Games